M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 By accessing `http://52.19.60.183/`, we observe an interesting message that suggests we have found the correct IP address:
 ![](./assets/found-adress.png)

 This method is one of the simplest and most efficient ways to identify the real IP address of a target.
+Keep in mind that the different IP addresses identified during our investigation are not necessarily the host IPs for `enji.ai`, but they provide valuable clues about the present subnet and expanding our attack surface.

 ## Subdomains